ppearson/prod/doc/rst/source/index.rst

-Prod's current functionality includes limited support for :doc:`provisioning/index` cloud VPS instances (with several providers supported to a limited degree), as well as support for :doc:`controlling/index` the servers (running commands to configure them) afterwards, based off text / YAML scripts describing properties of what is desired.
+Prod's current functionality includes limited support for :doc:`provisioning/index` cloud VPS instances (with several providers supported to a limited degree), as well as support for :doc:`controlling/index` the servers (running commands to configure them) afterwards, based off YAML scripts describing actions and properties of what is desired.

 .. toctree::
    :maxdepth: 2